Steve Wallace (American football): College career

+Wallace earned third-team All-America honors as a senior.

 Professional career

+Wallace was drafted in the fourth round of the 1986 NFL Draft with the 101st overall pick by the San Francisco 49ers.
 Wallace was a part of three Super Bowl championships with the San Francisco 49ers (1988, 1989, and 1994).
 In Super Bowl XXIII, he was taken off the field with a broken ankle on the third play of the game.
 He was replaced by offensive tackle Bubba Paris.